Sexual Health Clinics

 Stop being a couch potato!
 Get up and get moving!
 Being active has so many benefits for your overall health, quality of life and well-being.
 Active people are more productive throughout the day and are less prone to illness’.

-Here are some active ideas to help you get moving (taken from Public Health Agency of Canada)!
+Here are some active ideas to help you get moving (source: Public Health Agency of Canada):

 - Walk, run or bike instead of getting a ride.

 - Do something you enjoy – run, swim, skateboard, snowboard, ski, skate, toboggan.

 - Check out yoga, zumba or aerobics classes.